Difference Between MongoDB vs Cassandra

 Performance | Provides faster query execution performance due to a simple schema | Provides high scalable and linear performance |

-Scalability | Writing scalability is limited in MongoDB | High scalability. |
+Scalability | Writing Scalability is limited in MongoDB | High Scalability. |

-Pricing | Open Source and depends on the implementation and has different licensed versions too | Open Source and depends on the implementation |
+Pricing | Open Source depends on the implementation and has different licensed versions too. | Open Source and depends on the implementation |

 Speed | Not faster compared to Cassandra in terms of read operations | Faster for queries of smaller scripts |